Grow an acorn in brief

 The root grows almost immediately after falling from the tree in autumn.
 But, it’s likely to be April or May before you see any growth emerge above the soil.

-Your oak seedling will grow quite happily in a 1-litre pot or root trainer for the next two summers.
-Feed with a liquid fertiliser during the summer to encourage maximum growth, but do not over feed!
+Your oak seedling will grow quite happily in a 2-litre pot, root trainer or the ground for the next two summers.
+Feed with a liquid fertiliser between May and August to encourage growth, but do not over feed!
 This can scorch the roots.

 Planting oak trees